 - Comedy Drama

 - 6 (1 series)

-- Jen Kenwood, Roanna Benn and Greg Brenman
+- Jen Kenwood and Roanna Benn

 Unbeknownst to Marnie as she embarks on this journey of self-discovery, she's actually caught in the grip of an excruciating form of obsessive compulsive disorder - nicknamed 'pure O' - where her obsessions take the form of intrusive thoughts, often sexual, and the compulsions are unseen mental rituals that deeply affect her daily life and her relationships.